MicrosoftDocs/memdocs/sccm/core/plan-design/changes/removed-and-deprecated-features.md

- ## Deprecated client operating systems
+### Client operating systems

- Unless noted otherwise, each operating system that is supported as a Configuration Manager client is supported until the extended support end date of that operating system.
-For details about extended support end dates, see the [Microsoft Support Lifecycle](https://support.microsoft.com/lifecycle).
-If Configuration Manager support for an operating system will end prior to the extended support end date, a deprecation date and support removal date for that operating system will be listed here.
+ Unless noted otherwise, each operating system that is supported as a Configuration Manager client is supported until the Extended Support End Date of that operating system.
+For details about Extended Support End Dates, see the [Microsoft Support Lifecycle](https://support.microsoft.com/lifecycle).
+If Configuration Manager support for an operating system will end prior to the Extended Support End Date, a deprecation date and support removal date for that operating system will be listed here.

 |**Operating systems**|**Deprecation first announced**|**Support removed**|
 |-|-|-|